Showing posts with label titles. Show all posts

 • Thursday, February 15, 2007

-Note: These titles have been designed to work with either the XP version or the Vista version of Movie Maker.
+Note: These titles have been designed to work with either WMM 2.1 (XP) or WMM 6.0 version.

 To use the new titles, go to 'Tools' > 'Titles and Credits' > 'Title on the selected clip' > 'change the title animation'.
 Under your list of one line titles should be 6 new ones called: